DevangiDas/DevangiDas/README.md

-- 👋 Hi, I’m @DevangiDas
+- 👋 Hi, I’m DevangiDas
 - 👀 I’m interested in web-development and machine_learning
 - 🌱 I’m currently learning backend-web-dev
 - 💞️ I’m looking to collaborate on projects involing web-dev or ml